Multi-car breakdown cover

 Probably not.
 Not many car insurance policies include breakdown cover as standard, though it may be an optional extra.
 Those that do are likely to only include cover for the car that’s insured.
 It doesn’t hurt to check your car insurance policy before splashing out on a separate policy though, especially if you have a multi-car car insurance policy.

 How can I lower the cost of my multi-car breakdown insurance?

 - Shop around.
 Do your research and compare breakdown cover deals to find the best deal.
-Keep in mind the cheapest policy isn’t always the best policy so check the policy details carefully to avoid being stranded if your car breaks down.
+If a provider that’s cheap for individual cover doesn’t offer multi-car policies, compare the cost of buying its separate policies against multi-car cover with other providers.
+Keep in mind the cheapest policy isn’t always the best policy, so check the policy details carefully to avoid being stranded if your car breaks down.

 Pros and cons of multi-car breakdown cover